gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-translation.md

 Notice <code>setGeometry</code> is called only once.
 It is no longer inside drawScene.

 And here's that example.
-Again, Drag the sliders to update the translation.
+Again, drag the sliders to update the translation.

 {{{example url="../webgl-2d-geometry-translate-better.html" }}}